Have you scheduled your breast reduction surgery and are now planning for your recovery?

 Schedule Your Reduction Mammaplasty Consultation

-Dr. Ramanadham has helped countless women feel more comfortable in their own skin with reduction mammaplasty.
-She can tell you if you’re a good candidate for surgery, what to expect during the procedure, and more on how to plan for your recovery.
+As an experienced board certified plastic surgeon Dr. Ramanadham has helped countless women feel more comfortable in their own skin with reduction mammaplasty.
+She can tell you if you’re a good candidate for surgery, what to expect during the procedure, discuss what to expect before and after breast reduction surgery, and tell you more on how to plan for the postoperative healing process.

-When you’re ready to schedule a consultation appointment, give our office a call.
+When you’re ready to schedule a consultation appointment or interested in learning the cost of breast reduction, give our office a call.

 References